 "Awe-inspiring...
 Emotive subject matter tackled with grace and serenity." — Broken Frontier

 "One of the best written pieces of …

 Written by Steve Nedvidek, Ed Crowell, & Jack Lowe.
 Illustrated by Moses Nester, with colors by S. J. Miller.

 At the beginning of the twentieth century, one sixth of the world’s wealth vacationed in and around the tiny Georgia island of Jekyll.
 Captains of industry like Rockefeller, Vanderbilt, Morgan and Carnegie all called the Jekyll area home.
 Blending elements of historical fact, clockwork …

-After an epic seventeen-year journey through the entirety of human culture – the biggest cross-continuity ‘universe’ that is conceivable – Alan Moore and Kevin O’Neill will conclude both their legendary League of Extraordinary Gentlemen and their equally legendary comic-book careers with the series’ spectacular fourth and final volume, The Tempest.
+After an epic seventeen-year journey through the entirety of human culture, Alan Moore and Kevin O’Neill conclude both their legendary League of Extraordinary Gentlemen and their equally legendary comic-book careers with the series’ spectacular fourth and final volume, The Tempest.
 This …

 “Magnificent.” — Forbidden Planet International